2023 Best Chemistry Schools in the Plains States Region

 Chemistry majors at UMN Twin Cities take out an average of $21,449 in student loans while working on their egree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $344.

-Out of the 18 schools in the Plains States Region that were part of this year’s ranking, Lindenwood University landed the # 4 spot on the list.
-Located in the city of Saint Charles, Lindenwood University is a private not-for-profit college with a moderately-sized student population.
+You’ll be in good company if you decide to attend Lindenwood University.
+It ranked #4 on our 2023 Best Chemistry Schools in the Plains States Region list.
+Located in the city of Saint Charles, Lindenwood University is a private not-for-profit school with a moderately-sized student population.

 The average amount in student loans that chemistry majors at Lindenwood University take out is $28,000.